 There are a number of handy town centre car parks in Blackpool.
 There are a number of multi-storeys including the Houndshill Centre, plus surface car parks which include the huge Central Car Park.

-Don’t forget of course that you can travel along the seafront on a Blackpool tram – a new purple one or an old Heritage one.
+Don’t forget of course that you can travel along the seafront on a Blackpool tram – a new purple one or an old Heritage one like the one below.
 Along with the bus service there are plenty of easy ways to get around town with Blackpool Transport Services.

 A Great Day out with Something for Everyone

 Whether you’re a Fylde Coast resident, here on holiday or visiting for the day – we hope that you enjoy visiting Blackpool town centre.

-You’ll be entertained, enjoy something to eat, have a spot of shopping and a walk along our fabulous seafront.
+Be entertained, enjoy something to eat, do a spot of shopping and take a walk along our fabulous seafront.
 What more could you want.